What is Vision Therapy?

 How often are in-office sessions?

 We offer both 30-minute and 45-minute sessions.
 We offer shorter sessions for younger kids and more symptomatic patients.
 Typically patients come to the office one to three times per week.

 What else is expected from me?

 The success of a Vision Therapy program is highly dependent on the repetition and practice of the new skills learned during in-office sessions.
-We expect you to practice at home 3-4 days per week for 20-30 minutes in order to complete the program in the estimated time.
-For those who cannot commit to consistent home practice, we recommend two in office sessions per week.
+For those attending one session per week, we expect you to practice at home 3-4 days per week for 20-30 minutes to complete the program in the estimated time.
+We recommend 2-3 in-office sessions per week for those who cannot commit to consistent home practice.

 Our programs are designed based on exhaustive scientific research and years of continuing education and clinical experience.
 We know that vision therapy requires a serious commitment from you and your family, and we don't take that commitment lightly.
-We are here to guide you every step of the way, from the initial phone call through the graduation of the program.
+We are here to guide you every step of the way, from the initial phone call through the program's graduation.
 We want to truly change your life forever.

 Our goals for bringing organization to an incredibly complex system are simple:

 Help you develop or improve fundamental visual skills and abilities

 Change the way you process or interpret visual information

 Research has demonstrated vision therapy can be an effective treatment option for: